The DeFi-focused smart contracts platform can now offer developers, and by extension, users, much more functionality and ease of use.

 By Evan Zimmer

-Injective Protocol, an Ethereum-compatible blockchain used in decentralized finance (DeFi) and derivatives industries, underwent a "CosmWasm mainnet" upgrade in early in July in order to provide greater functionality and efficiency for its developers and users.
+Injective, an Ethereum-compatible blockchain used in decentralized finance (DeFi) and derivatives industries, underwent a "CosmWasm mainnet" upgrade in early in July in order to provide greater functionality and efficiency for its developers and users.

-A protocol that allows the full potential of decentralized derivatives and borderless DeFi, Injective Protocol enables derivatives trading across blockchains using such financial products as perpetual swaps, smart contracts, and spot trading.
-The purpose of Injective Protocol is to provide users with decentralized and free commercial transactions.
+A protocol that allows the full potential of decentralized derivatives and borderless DeFi, Injective enables derivatives trading across blockchains using such financial products as perpetual swaps, smart contracts, and spot trading.
+The purpose of Injective is to provide users with decentralized and free commercial transactions.
 Injective incorporates both Ethereum and Cosmos blockchain ecosystems to provide a "cross-chain transaction infrastructure" without the addition of transaction costs known as "gas fees," creating a trusted, publicly verifiable network.